hypermine-bc/hypersign/docs/problem-statement.md

 There are hundreds of cases where companies are misusing user data (e.g. Cambridge Analytica).
 A cyber security researcher has stumbled upon details of over 2 billion emails and passwords floating on the web in plain text.
 Though GDPR is trying to solve this problem by bringing a law but this not really solving the problem technically.

 ## Decentralized Systems

 **User Authentication is a major challenge for DApps**

+Evolution of DLT eliminates the ‘need for trust’ and introduces ‘decentralization’ into a highly centralised and trusted world.

+Enterprise however, for the time being, cannot function in a fully ‘trustless’ environment.
+They have their own controlled set of users, which are authorised to to use the applications with their own chain of trust, which cannot be eliminated easily.

-Evolution of Blockchain brings trustless and decentralization into the picture.
-But the enterprise cannot work in a fully trustless manner.
-It has its own set of users, which can be allowed doing activities on its application.
-In case an enterprise is building DApps, it will still want to control access to its application by its users and can not let anyone do transactions on it.
-To achieve that, the application needs an authentication and authorization mechanism with proper session management.
-Which is missing in case of decentralized application.
+In the case of an enterprise building a 'Decentralised Application’, the enterprise will want to restrict and control the access to the application to authorised personnel and will not allow unauthorised transactions.
+To achieve this, the application needs an authentication and authorisation mechanism with proper session management.
+Which is currently missing in case of decentralised applications.

 **Metamask is not user-friendly and cannot scale to all types of application**